-My name is Jen Harrison and I live in the New Forest with my partner Liam, Weasel the spaniel
+My name is Jen Porter and I live in the New Forest with my husband Liam, Weasel the spaniel

 and Smoo the cat.